joebew42/ex_chat/README.md

 ### DOING

 - Introduce the `User` processes (see the `sketch` image in the README for a reference)
-  - Start writing test from the point of view of the `User`
+  - Start writing test from the point of view of the `Client` who tries to subscribe to `UserSessions`
+  - Refactor the `UserSessions` module in order to achieve the obvious implementation with Supervisors, UserSession Processes, etc, ...

 ### TODO